Insider4444/SVN-Gotham-Font/README.md

-# SVN - GOTHAM FONT FAMILY
+# SVN - Gotham Font Family
 This repository is for SVN Gotham font family everyone can download it for free actually this is a premium phone and its not available right now in  any website so I've included this I hope it thank you